(I know, but I like this picture!)

 january 2017, I have been appointed SAFRAN "emeritus expert", the

 highest level of technical expertise inside SAFRAN.
+I will leave SAFRAN in May 2018.

 According to google scholar, my H